ViperScience/Viper25519/readme.md

 dependencies prior to building the Viper Ed25519 library in a Debian environment.
 Additionally, a Cmake find script for Botan-2 is provided in the [cmake folder](https://gitlab.com/viper-staking/ed25519-viper/-/blob/main/cmake/FindBotan.cmake).

+## Platform Support

+This library currently supports 64-bit Unix platforms only.

 ## Related Projects